kensimardon/petmed/readme.txt

 This is the readme file for my repo.
 This repo is for training perpouses for learning Git.
-I'm really excited for Git
+I'm really excited for Git. this is my sentence for addfonts.